Work and Holiday Visa for Australians

 - The Embassy will send an email notification through setmore.com each time an appointment is booked – it will contain an appointment cancellation/modification link and will appear as per below:

 - If you want to modify an appointment, click "Reschedule" and you will receive a message on a new tab allowing you to modify the appointment.

 - If you want to cancel an appointment, click "Cancel Appointment" and you will receive a message on a new tab asking you to confirm cancellation.

 - If you require assistance, please contact the Embassy (see our contact details above) during our office hours.

 Fees vary month to month.
-All fees are in US dollars and can be paid by Mastercard, Visa or American Express.
+All fees are in US dollars and can be paid by Mastercard, Visa, American Express or Diners.